xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ### Welcome Message Validation

-Since a client must join two sessions, the Welcome messages it receives to each session must indicate that it is not sufficient to join only one or the other.
-Therefore, a HPQMLS Group Context Extension value indicating the GroupID and ciphersuites of the two sessions MUST be included in the Welcome message in order to validate joining the combined sessions.
-After joining, the new member MUST issue a FULL update commit as described in Fig 1b.
+Since a client must join two sessions, the Welcome messages it receives to each session MUST indicate that it is not sufficient to join only one or the other.
+Therefore, the HPQMLS struct indicating the GroupID and ciphersuites of the two sessions MUST be included in the Welcome message via serialization as a GroupContext Extension in order to validate joining the combined sessions.
+All members MUST verify group membership is consistent in both sessions after a join and the new member MUST issue a FULL update commit as described in Fig 1b.

 ### External Joins

 External joins are used by members who join a group without being explicitly added (via a add-commit sequence) by another existing member.
 The external user MUST join both the PQ session and the traditional session.
-As stated previously, the GroupInfo used to create the external commit MUST contain the HPQMLS Group Context Extension value.
+As stated previously, the GroupInfo used to create the external commit MUST contain the HPQMLS.
 After joining, the new member MUST issue a FULL update commit as described in Fig 1b.

 ## Removing a Group Member

 User removals MUST be done in both PQ and traditional sessions followed by a full update as as described in Fig 1b.
+Members MUST verify group membership is consistent in both sessions after a removal.

 ## Application Messages

 The HPQMLS combiner serves only to provide hybrid PQ security to a classical MLS session.
 Application messages are therefore only sent in the traditional session using the `encryption_secret` provided by the key schedule of the classical session according to Section 15 of RFC9420.

+# Modes of Operation

+Security needs vary by organizations and use-case specific risk tolerance and/or constraints.
+While this combiner protocol targets combining a PQ session and a traditional session the degree of PQ security may be tuned depending on the use-case: PQ confidentiality only or PQ confidentiality and authenticity.
+By PQ Confidentiality, we refer to the security provided by PQ KEM protected handshake messages in MLS.
+By PQ authenticity, we refer to non-repudiation guarantees provided by PQ signatures for handshake and application messages.

+The modes of operation are specified by the `mode` flag in the HPQMLS extension and are listed below ordered by least amount of PQ security to most.

+## PQ Confidentiality Only

+The default mode of operation is in PQ Confidentiality Only mode.
+Since a cryptographically relevant quantum computer (CRQC) has not been publicly revealed, the harvest-now-decrypt-later attack suffices as the threat model for the HPQMLS combiner.
+Under this lense, PQ confidentiality with traditional authenticity are appropriate minimum security goals.

+By using a PQ KEM to protect the key schedule of the PQ session, we can extend the PQ confidentiality to the standard session's key schedule.
+Recall, this is done via the inject of the exporter key from the PQ session as a pre-shared key in the traditional session's key schedule  which generates the symmetric group keys used for AEAD and MAC calculations.
+Even if an adversary is successful in breaking the KEM used in the traditional session, they would be unsuccessful in calculating the group secret without also knowing the PSK value derived from the out-of-band PQ KEM.
+Therefore, in this mode, the PQ session can be defined as using PQ KEM and traditional signatures for handshake messages while the traditional session uses traditional KEM and signature algorithms for application and handshake messages.

+## PQ Confidentiality + Authenticity

+The elevated mode of operation is the PQ Confidentiality and Authenticity mode.
+If a CRQC exists, then the threat model used in the default mode would be too weak.
+Thus, the default mode would be insufficient to guarantee authenticity of messages from an external CRQC adversary.
+Recall that authenticity in MLS refers to two types of guarantees: 1) that messages were sent by a member of the group provided by the computed symmetric group key used in AEAD and 2) that a message was sent by a particular user (i.e. non-repudiation) provided by digital signatures.
+While the symmetric group key used for AEAD in the traditional session remains protected from a CRQC adversary through the PSK from the PQ session, signatures would not be secure against forgery without using a PQ DSA to sign handshake messages to guarantee non-repudiation against a CRQC adversary.
+Therefore, in this mode the PQ session MUST use a PQ DSA in addition to PQ KEM ciphersuites for handshake messages (the traditional session remains unchanged).

 # Security Considerations